 Appeals and Briefs

-Michael Skotnicki has nearly twenty years of experience as a litigator and appellate lawyer.
+Michael Skotnicki has twenty years of experience as a litigator and appellate lawyer.
 He worked as a law clerk and then staff attorney at the Alabama Supreme Court for five years, helping the Justices he worked for decide appeals and other matters.
-After writing nearly 80 opinions for those Justices that were published by the Court, he knows what it takes to write a brief that can win on appeal.
-He personally handles every project, so contact by email to schedule a telephone conference or to request more information.
+After writing nearly 80 opinions for those Justices that were published by the Court, so he knows what it takes to write a brief that can win on appeal.
+He personally handles every project, so contact him by email to schedule a telephone conference or to request more information.

 - 2012 - Present, Sole Proprietor of Appeals and Briefs by Michael Skotnicki, Esq., Birmingham, AL